-- 1. Students will wear uniform shirts (Polo type with collars).
-There are two color choices available: royal blue and red in both long and short sleeves (with the middle school emblem).
-Shirts are to be purchased from our Huron Academy vendor and students must wear their shirts tucked in at all times. - 2.
-Boys will wear uniform style, black or khaki colored, proportionately fit slacks.
-During warmer weather, they may wear uniform style, black or khaki colored shorts that are no more than two inches above the knee.
-No jeans, denim, joggers, or sweats. - 3.
-Girls will wear uniform style, black or khaki colored proportionately fit slacks, skirts, skorts, shorts or jumpers.
-Skirts, skorts, shorts and jumpers are to be no more than two inches above the knee.
-During warmer weather, they may wear uniform style, black or khaki colored shorts that are no more than two inches above the knee.
-No jeans, denim, yoga pants, leggings, joggers, or sweats.
-(Girls may wear solid white or black colored leggings only when wearing a skirt, skorts, or jumper).

-- 4. Girls must wear a pair of matching bicycle type shorts underneath skirts or jumpers. - 5.
-Boys may wear socks of any color or pattern.
-Girls may wear socks of any color or pattern.
-(Please refrain from logos, symbols, graphics, etc. that may be considered offensive.) - 6.
-Standard black belts are to be worn when a garment has belt loops. - 7.
+- 1. Students will wear uniform shirts. - a.
+Polo shirts in royal blue, red, or purple with the middle school emblem and collars.
+Shirts may be long or short-sleeved.
+Shirts are to be tucked in at all times. - b.
+House polo shirts (NEW for 24/25!) - c.
+House T-shirts Fridays only!
+(NEW for 24/25!) - 2.
+Boys will wear uniform-style pants. - a.
+Black or khaki-colored, proportionately fit slacks or black or khaki-colored shorts that may be no more than two inches above the knee. - b.
+No jeans, denim, joggers, sweatpants, or basketball shorts. - 3.
+Girls will wear uniform-style pants, skirts, or jumpers. - a.
+Black or khaki-colored, proportionately fit slacks, skirts, skorts, shorts, or jumpers that may be no more than two inches above the knee. - b.
+No jeans, denim, yoga pants, leggings, joggers, bike shorts, or sweats.
+(Girls may wear solid white or black leggings only when wearing a skirt, skorts, or jumper). - 4.
+Girls must wear a pair of matching bike shorts underneath skirts or jumpers. - 5.
+Socks of any color or pattern are allowed.
+(Please refrain from logos, symbols, graphics, etc. that may be considered offensive). - 6.
 Athletic, tennis, or gym shoes may be worn.
 These are preferred for safety reasons.
 Fashion boots may also be worn.
 Students may wear any color or pattern they wish.
-(Please refrain from logos, symbols, graphics, etc. that may be considered offensive.)
-No sandals, slippers, slides, Crocs (or similar), open toe shoes, or other styles not outlined above will be permitted.
-Snow boots may be worn in the winter to and from school but cannot be worn during the school day.
-Please bring shoes to change into. - 8.
-Students may wear Huron Academy black fleece jackets or Huron Academy black sweatshirts or hoodies, or solid-colored black hoodies or solid-colored black sweatshirts (with collared shirt). - 9.
-No excessive make-up or jewelry. - 10.
-Absolutely no hats and hoods are to be worn in the classroom, lunchroom, or hallways.
-Huron Academy logo hats may be worn on casual days only. - 11.
-Students are permitted to color their hair with parental permission.
-The Academy prefers student hair color and hair styles not be a distraction to others. - 12.
-Students are permitted with parental permission to apply nail polish to their fingernails.
-Nail polish cannot be offensive or inappropriate and nails should be clean and neat at all times. - 13.
-Students who belong to a school club, organization, or scouting may wear their club shirt on Wednesdays only. - 14.
+(Please refrain from light-up shoes or logos, symbols, graphics, etc. that may be considered offensive.) - a.
+No sandals, slippers, slides, Crocs (or similar), open-toe shoes, or other styles not outlined above will be permitted. - b.
+Snow boots may be worn during winter to and from school but cannot be worn during the school day.
+Please bring shoes to change into. - 7.
+Sweaters, sweatshirts, and hoodies may be worn with a collared shirt. - a.
+Solid black (no designs or logos).

+- b.
+Huron Academy sweatshirt or hoodie. - c.
+House sweatshirt or hoodie (NEW for 24/25!) - d.
+Hoods may not be worn in the classroom, lunchroom, or hallways. - 8.
+No excessive make-up or jewelry. - 9.
+No hats and/or hoods are to be worn in the classroom, lunchroom, or hallways. - 10.
+Students belonging to a school club, organization, or scouting may wear their club shirts on Wednesdays only. - 11.
+Students may color their hair and/or apply nail polish to their fingernails with parental permission.
+The Academy prefers student hair color and hairstyles not to be a distraction to others.
+Nail polish cannot be offensive or inappropriate and nails should be clean and neat at all times. - 12.
 Students should maintain proper hygiene at all times.